talkable/talkable-docs/source/android_sdk/advanced.rst

 Using multiple site slugs
 -------------------------

-To use multiple site slugs inside your application you have to do next steps:
+To use multiple site slugs inside your application, you have to do next steps:

 1. Add credentials for each site you are going to use inside your manifest file.
    Format is the same as from corresponding :ref:`Getting Started <setup_credentials>` section.

-2. Add deep linking schema handlers into your main activity entry for each site you are going to use too.
+2. Add deep linking schemas handlers into your main activity entry for each site you are going to use too.
 Format is the same as from corresponding :ref:`Getting Started <deep_linking_scheme>` section.